nixlang-wiki/nixlang-wiki/nix/Setup.md

 Used to set global nix settings

-For example, use this if you are using a stable version of Nix, and want to enable flakes (TODO: link to main flakes page):
+For example, use this if you are using a stable version of Nix, and want to enable [flakes](/nix/Flakes):

 ``` conf
 extra-experimental-features = nix-command flakes